Welcome from the TCC South President

 Earn an associate degree or a credit/non-credit certificate—Our campus offers three transfer degrees: Associate of Arts (AA), Associate of Arts in Teaching (AAT) and Associate of Science (AS).
 We also offer Associate of Applied Science degrees in 22 technical workforce program areas as well as 29 certificates of completion.
 These technical programs include: automotive technology, welding, heating, air conditioning and refrigeration technology, computer-aided design and electronics.
 Other workforce certificate and licensing options include: massage therapy, insurance, real estate and entrepreneurship.
 Our senior education program affords retired seniors the opportunity to take up new interests and develop new skills such as: ballroom dancing, computer applications and new media, including social networking.

-On behalf of the faculty, staff and students here at the South Campus, I invite you to get to know our picturesque campus and explore the many opportunities for learning, cultural engagement and recreation.
+On behalf of the faculty, staff and students here at TCC South, I invite you to get to know our picturesque campus and explore the many opportunities for learning, cultural engagement and recreation.
 To arrange a visit or learn more about these opportunities, contact our Community Outreach Center at 817-515-4152.

 Peter Grant Jordan, Ed.D.